yavdr/yavdr-ansible/README.md

 Set up a Ubuntu Server 20.04.x Installation and install `openssh-server`.

-NOTE: it is important to use the [alternative server installer](http://cdimage.ubuntu.com/ubuntu-server/daily-live/current/focal-live-server-amd64.iso)
+NOTE: it is important to use the [alternative server installer](http://cdimage.ubuntu.com/ubuntu-server/daily/current/focal-server-amd64.iso), otherwise plymouth and Xorg won't work properly.

 ### Download yavdr-ansible
 NOTE: It is recommended to use a SSH connection to run the playbook, especially if a nvidia card is used (in order to change from the nouveau to the nvidia driver the local console output needs to be disabled temporarily).